philbooth/bfj/README.md

   circular references
   in the data.

+* `options.bufferLength`:
+  The length of the write buffer.
+  Smaller values use less memory but may result in a slower serialisation time.
+  The default value is `1024`.

 * `options.yieldRate`:
   The number of data items to process before yielding to the event loop.